-Your home is your castle, it is the place where you want to unwind, relax and suddenly you don’t.
-When you switch on the light in the kitchen and see cockroaches scurrying away on the floor it can make you feel like your home is not your own any more.
+When it comes to your home, there is nothing worse than having to share it with cockroaches.
+Your home is your castle, it is the place where you want to unwind and relax, but suddenly you don’t.
+When you switch on the light in the kitchen and see cockroaches scurrying around on the floor it can make you feel like your home is not your own any more.

-While just having cockroaches around is enough to call in a cockroach control service, there are many other good reasons to get rid of them as quickly as possible.
-Cockroaches are disgusting, they live is sewers, eat rotted foods, garbage and then crawl all over kitchen counters and floors.
+While having cockroaches around is enough to make you call in exterminators, there are many other good reasons why you should take action as quickly as you can.
+Cockroaches are disgusting critters, they live is sewers, eat rotting foods and garbage.
 But more importantly, cockroaches are a source of bacteria that can cause serious health problems.